-So there are many variations of Ozoni soup in Japan, some of which are flavored with miso, but many come in soy sauce-based dashi-rich clear soup varieties.
+Thus, there are many variations of Ozoni soup in Japan, some of which are miso-based, but many come in a clear dashi-rich broth flavored with soy sauce.

-For your reference, typical ingredients widely used in Zoni include chicken, daikon radish, carrot, and burdock root, and the Mochi soup is often served in a lacquered soup bowl.
+Typical ingredients widely used in Zoni include chicken, daikon radish, carrot, and burdock root, and the O-Mochi soup is commonly served in a lacquered bowl.

-Since O-Zoni is one of the most popular Japanese Mochi dishes, if you search the recipe online, many results pop up.
-Those top-result Zoni soups are of course made from scratch and most likely delicious.
+As O-Zoni is one of the most-loved Mochi dishes, if you search the recipe online, many results will pop up, and those would be good, made from scratch.

-(Note that cooked Mochi rice cake is chewy, stretchy, and very sticky, so please be cautious not to choke on it.)
+Note that cooked Mochi is chewy, stretchy, and very sticky, so please be cautious not to choke on it.